The Easiest Way to Make Compost

-There are many ways to make compost but this is the easiest way.
-All you need is a bin, a mixture of brown and green waste, and a little bit of time.
+Don’t stress about making compost, it’s not hard!
+The easiest way to make compost doesn’t even require you to turn it or do any extra work.
+All you need is a compost bin, a mixture of brown and green waste, and a little bit of time.

 The easiest way to make compost is by keeping it simple and using what you already have.
 Unfortunately, there are a lot of different methods and ideas out there that have really over-complicated the process.
 It also doesn’t help that there are purists who insist on specific ratios of ingredients, additives, temperatures, and “essential” equipment.
 On the other hand, there are amazing compost instructors who make compost in a simple way but on a scale that many home gardeners aren’t able to replicate.